Using Android Profiler

 Steps:

-Select "Add no activity" and click on Next button.
+3. Select "No activity" and click Next.

 Android Profiler shared timeline view